 First, protect your windows from the sun’s heat pouring in.
 Light-colored curtains reflect light instead of absorbing it, while cellular or insulated shades create a barrier of air that prevents heat from coming directly indoors.

 In extreme heat, insulated window film or even a reflective film can significantly reduce the sun’s heat through your windows.
 If you like traditional draperies, use the decorative filmy white curtains facing the outside to deflect light while using heavier and darker colored drapes over these indoors.
-Or you can choose blackout curtains that block sunlight completely and can even reduce noise coming from outside.
+You can also choose blackout curtains that block sunlight completely and can even reduce noise coming from outside.

 15. Encourage Leafy Tree Growth